 - More than 15 days absent – Contact the Assistant Principals’ Secretary for further assistance at (619)397-2507.

 All students must be at school and in their seats by the first bell (5 minutes before school).
 Students arriving after the second bell (tardy bell) must report to the attendance window.

 When a student is late to school because of illness or a medical appointment, the student must bring a note from the parent or legal guardian.

 If a student is late to school or class for a reason other than illness or medical appointment, i.e. overslept, traffic, etc., it is recorded as an unexcused tardy and the student receives a “Lunch Detention”.
 Consequences for habitual tardiness: Verbal warning – then AP referral for discipline.
 All detentions and Saturday Schools must be served in order to be eligible for activities.

 An unexcused absence or returning to school after an absence without a note from a parent within 10 days is violating state law.
 Therefore, students may be required to attend Saturday School to make up the absence and missed work.
 Truancies will affect scholarship and citizenship grades.

-Saturday school may be assigned to students for uncleared absences, truancies, excessive tardies and disciplinary reasons.
+Saturday school may be assigned to students for uncleared absences, truancies, excessive tardies or excused absences, and disciplinary reasons.
 Students attend school on Saturday from 8:00 a.m. to 12:00 p.m.
 Students are responsible for bringing school assignments to work on the entire time.